javascript-tutorial/en.javascript.info/2-ui/5-loading/01-onload-ondomcontentloaded/article.md

 External style sheets don't affect DOM, so `DOMContentLoaded` does not wait for them.

 But there's a pitfall.
-Isf we have a script after the style, then that script must wait until the stylesheet loads:
+If we have a script after the style, then that script must wait until the stylesheet loads:

 ```html
 <link type="text/css" rel="stylesheet" href="style.css">